 To find out who treats TMJ, read our informational page below.
-Koala® Center for Sleep & TMJ Disorders is dedicated to helping you with all of your TMJ needs.
+Koala® Center For Sleep & TMJ Disorders is dedicated to helping you with all of your TMJ needs.
 Call today to speak to a qualified TMJ specialist!
 Better health is just a phone call away!
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 TMJ, or temporomandibular joint, refers to the two joints that connect the jaw to the skull, enabling its sliding hinge motion.
 When issues or problems occur with this joint, it is known as TMD, or temporomandibular joint disorder.
 There are several different professionals that can treat TMD, the most common being dentists or dental surgeons.
 With treatment, TMD symptoms can be eliminated, effectively healing the condition.

 When it comes to treating TMJ disorder, dentists who focus on the temporomandibular joint often possess the most relevant and specialized knowledge.
 However, as general or cosmetic dentistry often does not provide the in-depth knowledge needed to effectively provide successful treatment, it is imperative to work with a dentist who dedicates their practice to understanding and treating TMJ disorders.

 TMJ disorders can be complex, multifactorial issues.
 Because of this, an experienced TMJ dentist may also refer patients to other related specialists who may be able to provide valuable insight on complex problems and comorbid conditions.